A metric for sets of trajectories that is practical and mathematically consistent: Properties of our metrics

-This lemma implies, for example, that the 1-norm and $\infty$-norm spectral norm for matrices are valid choices for $\|.\|$.
-In particular, the use of $\|.\|_1$ in $\mathcal{D}_{comp}$ is extremely useful because it induces the changes of association to be sparse in time and, as the next theorem shows, it reduces $\mathcal{D}_{comp}$ to solving a linear program.
-The theorem's proof is in Appendix \ref{app:proof_that_D_comp_equals_LP}. \begin{theorem} For any $A, B \in \mathcal{S}$, $\mathcal{D}_{comp}(A,B)$ with $\|.\|$ equal to the matrix 1-norm can be computed (in polynomial time) by solving a linear program. \end{theorem}
+We now state our second most important result. \begin{theorem} If $\|.\|$ is a switching norm and $d$ is a metric then the map $\mathcal{D}_{comp}$ induced by $\|.\|$ and $d$ is a metric on $\mathcal{S}$. \end{theorem} The proof of this theorem is in Appendix \ref{app:proof_that_D_comp_is_metric}.

-The metric $\mathcal{D}_{comp}$ allows to consider a scaling factor $\alpha$ in front of the term $\sum_t\|W(t+1)-W(t)\|$, which we call the switch term, $swi$.
-We call the other term the distance term $dist$.
-Like the $thr$ value in the CLEAR MOT, $\alpha$ allows us to penalize heavily the error in distances in some applications ($\alpha = small$); and in other applications allows us to penalize heavily the number of associations switches ($\alpha = large$).
-One can however report how close a set $A \in \mathcal{S}$ is from $B \in \mathcal{S}$ without choosing a specific $\alpha$, simply plot the tradeoff curve between $swi$ and $dist$ as a function of $\alpha$.
-The closer this curve is to the left/bottom edges of the positive quadrant of the cartesian plane, the closer $A$ to $B$.
+The use of $\|.\|_1$ (matrix norm) in $\mathcal{D}_{comp}$ is extremely useful because it induces the changes of association to be sparse and, as the next theorem shows, reduces $\mathcal{D}_{comp}$ to solving a linear program.
+Recall that all LPs can be solved in polynomial time \cite{khachiian1979polynomial}.
+The theorem's proof is in Appendix \ref{app:proof_that_D_comp_equals_LP}. \begin{theorem} For any $A, B \in \mathcal{S}$, the metric $\mathcal{D}_{comp}(A,B)$ induced by the matrix $1$-norm and any $d$ can be computed (in polynomial time) by solving a linear program. \end{theorem} This LP can be a made sparse if we impose that for every $(i,j,t)$ such that $A_i(t)$ and $B_j(t)$ are distant we must have $W_{ij}(t) = 0$, i.e. we cannot associate distant points.
+Sparsity allows us to reduce the effective number of optimization variables in \eqref{eq:defDcomp} and speedup computations further.